BenjaminKarasik28/Spring-Boot-Microservice-FakeReddit/README.md

 - Testing of applications

 ## General Approach
 We worked collaboratively to ensure that all project deliverables would be met.
-Starting with the planning phase, we developed a list of user stories to help guide the development process, discussed the system architecture design and created a deliverables timeline.
+Starting with the planning phase, we developed a list of user stories to help guide the development process and created a deliverables timeline.

 A few challenging implementation aspects of this project: